 There is a high demand for education assistants, and EDAS graduates are employed by all of the school districts in the Lower Mainland, Fraser Valley and beyond.
 Education assistants work in both elementary and secondary schools in a variety of settings, including regular classrooms, resource rooms, work experience sites, and life-skills training.
 Education assistants often start on-call in the school districts and then apply to both full and part-time positions.
 For those looking to continue their careers, graduates from the EDAS program are able to use their credits towards BA programs within KPU.

-If you enjoy working with children and teens; if you enjoy working as a team member; and if you enjoy working in the dynamic, challenging, and creative setting of schools, then the work of an education assistant may be for you!
+If you enjoy interacting with children and teens, working as a team member, and working in the dynamic, challenging, and creative setting of schools, then the work of an education assistant may be for you!
 The days are filled with challenges, the joys of learning, and the assisting of others to achieve their individual goals.

-These elective courses offer valuable opportunities for those in the field of teaching education to deepen their understanding of the classroom environment and child development.
+The elective courses offer valuable opportunities for those in the field of teaching education to deepen their understanding of the classroom environment and child development.
 These electives often include topics such as inclusive education, social emotional learning, complex communication strategies, and autism spectrum disorders.
 Through these courses, future educators can gain practical strategies for working with diverse learners, supporting individualized learning plans, and fostering positive classroom relationships.
 Taking these electives not only strengthens teaching skills but also provides insight into the daily realities and rewards of a career in education.
+No Prerequisites are required to take the elective courses.
 See Future Course Offerings